 The University may, to the extent permitted by law, honor a request by a complainant that no investigation be pursued.
-Confidentiality requests should be made directly to the Acting Title IX Coordinator, Paige Ellerman (513) 244-4393.

-If a complainant requests that the University not reveal the complainant's name to the respondent and/or asks the University to not investigate a report, this may limit the University's ability to respond fully to the incident, including pursuing disciplinary action against the respondent.
+Confidentiality requests should be made directly to the Title IX Coordinator, Rayshawn Eastman, Ph.D., (513) 244-4467, rayshawn.eastman@msj.edu.
+If a complainant requests that the University not reveal the complainant's name to the respondent and/or declines to file a formal complaint, this may limit the University's ability to respond fully to the incident, including pursuing disciplinary action against the respondent.
 However, in order to ensure a safe and nondiscriminatory environment for all students or if required to report the incident by law, the University may not be able to honor a request for confidentiality.
-Regarding its obligation to ensure a safe and nondiscriminatory environment, a complainant's request for confidentiality will be determined after considering factors such as the seriousness of the alleged incident, the ages of the individuals involved, other complaints that may have been filed against a respondent, and a respondent's right to receive information maintained by the University as an education record as defined by FERPA.
+Regarding its obligation to ensure a safe and nondiscriminatory environment, a complainant's request for confidentiality will be determined after considering factors such as the seriousness of the alleged incident, the ages of the individuals involved, other complaints that may have been filed against a respondent, and a respondent's legal right to receive information maintained by the University as an education record.